Golden Plains - North

 The latest Census data sees Golden Plains - North placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Golden Plains-North showed cultural diversity levels below average, with 90.5% citizens, 89.9% born in Australia, and 97.2% speaking English only at home.
-Christianity was the predominant religion, accounting for 42.9%.
-This figure is lower than the Rest of Vic's 47.6%.
+Golden Plains-North showed cultural diversity below average, with 90.5% citizens, 89.9% born in Australia, and 97.2% speaking English only at home.
+Christianity was the predominant religion, comprising 42.9%.
+This compares to 47.6% across Rest of Vic.

 Frequently Asked Questions - Diversity